We empower undocumented youth and fulfill their human right to education

 Inspired by the legacy of the Southern Freedom School tradition and the critical pedagogy of Paolo Freire, our mission is to educate and empower undocumented students and fulfill their human right to education.
 We do this by grounding our work in our freedom school program, which directly serves approximately 20-25 undocumented students each semester and provides comprehensive support in a beloved community.
 This includes tuition-free college preparation courses, college and scholarship application assistance, full legal representation and mental health resources, and social movement leadership training.

-Beyond our classroom, Freedom University’s Educator Training Program works with K-12 and college counselors to deepen their knowledge of immigration history and education policy, and improve their cultural competency in working with immigrant youth populations in order to better welcome, support, and protect undocumented students in their care.
-We also offer expert Know Your Rights Trainings for schools, college campuses, workplaces, and faith communities, in which we review constitutional rights that apply to all people, provide digital and printed resources in any of eight languages, and share best practices to protect the safety of immigrants.
+Beyond our classroom, Freedom University’s Educator Training Program works with K-12 and college counselors and mentors to deepen their knowledge of immigration history and education policy, and improve their cultural competency in working with immigrant youth populations.
+Specifically, we share our model and best practices with educators so they are better able to welcome, support, and protect undocumented students in their care.
+We also offer expert Know Your Rights Trainings for schools, college campuses, workplaces, and faith communities, in which we review constitutional rights that apply to all people, provide digital and printed resources in 15 languages, and share best practices to protect the safety of immigrants.

 We also lead policy change initiatives at local, state, national, and transnational levels, and organize vibrant direct actions to hold decision makers accountable, empower our community, and build the world we know is possible.
 Our hope is that our students not only gain the knowledge and skills they need to earn full scholarships to college and realize their full human potential, but the consciousness and commitment necessary to lead their own freedom struggle for decades to come.